State law specifies permitted sound levels (dB levels) for all times of day. These level become strict after 7pm and stricter still past 10pm.

 The City's Health Services can assist with enquiries about the following types of noise sources, and investigate complaints regarding:

-- Stereo/radio noise and musical instruments
+- Stereo noise and music instruments

-- Roosters and other birds
+- Roosters and other noisy birds

 - Air conditioner units and other equipment noise

 The City’s Health Services cannot investigate noise associated with:

-- Some types of community events
+- Certain community events

 - Loud parties*